 Music to Write By.
 By Indra Sena If you are struggling with writer's block, looking for inspiration while crafting, or having trouble getting started when you sit down to write, music just might be the perfect muse.

 Music can relax or invigorate you.
 The lyrics often refer to timeless themes, much the way writing does.
 Instruments can also express a wide variety of emotional nuance.
 Anger, sorrow, joy and despair are all common emotions music seeks to express.
 I like to listen to music the entire time I'm writing.
 Here are some ways to use music as part of your writing practice: 1.
+Anchoring is reminiscent of Pavlov's famous experiments with dogs.
+I chose 'The Flower Duet' from the opera 'Lakami' as my Starting Song.
+You can choose any song that makes you feel energized, inspired or excited.
+Once you've chosen your Starting Song, always keep it nearby.
 Musipedia: Musipedia Melody Search Engine.
 Welcome to Audio Dharma.

 Adele vs. britney- toxic in the deep.
 We love music, we love to fuck.